unlock-protocol/unlock/unlock-protocol.com/blog/integrating-unlock-with-known.md

 [Known](https://withknown.com) was one of the first indieweb publishing platforms.
 It lets anyone host a social media profile on their own webspace.
 You can respond to posts on other indieweb platforms, or invite visitors to discuss directly on your posts.

-Integrating Unlock with Known means allowing these indieweb users to sell access to aspects of their sites.
+Integrating Unlock with Known means allowing these indieweb users to sell memberships to aspects of their sites.
 Disclaimer: I'm the co-founder of Known and its first user.
 [I still use it on my website](https://werd.io) - and I want to use Unlock there, too.
 So it was in my interest to create a plugin.

 Here's what I wanted to achieve: